CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 - |'añon| *añon* (lid, cf. IM *qañon*) → |xu-'añon| *xu'añon* (ᴘʟ-lid), underlying glottal stop blocks interaction between vowel qualities
 - |onxub| *onxub* (adze, cf. IM *onxub*) → |xu-onxub| *xvonxub* (ᴘʟ-adze), sandhi interaction present

-Note that sandhi processes apply only at morpheme boundaries, thus the full range of Möxali’s phonology can be expressed elsewhere within the morpheme, e.g. Outer Möxali *mú'a* "long (of time)" may be analysed /mua/ with an epenthetic glottal stop.
+Note that sandhi processes apply only at morpheme boundaries, thus the full range of Möxali's phonology can be expressed elsewhere within the morpheme, e.g. Outer Möxali *mú'a* "long (of time)" may be analysed /mua/ with an epenthetic glottal stop.
 ## Vowel elision
 Stressed vowels may never be elided, but there are several circumstances which trigger the regular elision of unstressed vowels.
 One such circumstance is in the consonant epenthesis of vowel-initial morphemes described above:
 - |su-azi| → \*s(o)ˈvazi → *ˈsvazi*